-Within only one year of opening, GroundWork Gallery won the prestigious Nick Reeves Award for Arts and Environment in 2017-18, as well as being on the regional shortlist for Civic Trust Awards and a finalist for the Norfolk Arts Awards.
-In 2018 it gained one of the Mayor’s Design Awards in West Norfolk.
+Within its first year, GroundWork was already an award-winning gallery.
+Its first accolade was the prestigious Nick Reeves Award for Arts and Environment , won in 2017-2018.
+In the following year, in 2018, it reached the regional shortlist for the Civic Trust Awards.
+Thirdly, it became a finalist in the Norfolk Arts Awards.
+2018 was clearly an award-winning year, as the gallery also gained one of the Mayor’s Design Awards in West Norfolk.

-According to Abellio Greater Anglia, GroundWork is among the 7 top must-see art galleries in East Anglia https://www.greateranglia.co.uk/destinations/discover-hub/art-attack-east-anglias-7-must-see-art-galleries
+Abellio Greater Anglia has nominated GroundWork Gallery as one of the 7 top must-see art galleries in East Anglia https://www.greateranglia.co.uk/destinations/discover-hub/art-attack-east-anglias-7-must-see-art-galleries

-The Nick Reeves Award for Arts and the Environment is awarded annually by CIWEM’s Arts and the Environment Network, in association with the Centre for Contemporary Art and the Natural World (CCANW), in recognition of an outstanding contribution in the field of environmental arts.
-The Award celebrates an artwork or arts project by a living UK born or based artist (or group) that has contributed innovatively to CIWEM’s vision of “putting creativity at the heart of environmental policy and action”.
+CIWEM’s Arts and the Environment Network, together with the former Centre for Contemporary Art and the Natural World (CCANW) gave us The Nick Reeves Award for Arts and the Environment.
+The award recognises an outstanding contribution in the field of environmental arts.
+It celebrates an artwork or arts project by a living UK born or based artist (or group) that contributes innovatively to CIWEM’s vision of “putting creativity at the heart of environmental policy and action”.

-The panel of judges were particularly impressed by the ambitious scope of the new gallery, having only been opened in July 2016, which embodies the core principles of CIWEM’s Arts and Environment Network.
+The ambitious scope of the new gallery particularly impressed the judges because it embodies the core principles of CIWEM’s Arts and Environment Network.

-They also praised the perseverance and dedication shown in the inception, design and construction of the gallery, utilising a historic but unused building without public or grant funding.
-The gallery now provides a much needed platform for artists to reach the general public and encourages connections and collaborations.
+‘the gallery now provides a much needed platform for artists to reach the general public and encourages connections and collaborations.’

-Special Commendations were also awarded to Hanna Tuulikki and Tony Foster, in recognition of the depth and innovative variety of their work.
+CIWEM awarded Special Commendations to artists Hanna Tuulikki and Tony Foster, to recognise the depth and innovative variety of their work.

 Mayor’s Design Awards 2018

 Every other year, the Mayor of King’s Lynn gives a range of architecture and design awards.
-We won in the category for Conversion Schemes and after our 2 years of planning troubles, this is a great result!
-Thanks to all the designers and builders who enabled it: Hudson Architects and Norfolk Building Co.
+In 2018, GroundWork won the Conversion Scheme Award.
+This felt like quite an achievement, especially after all our long planning battles.
+Thanks especially to all the designers and builders who contributed towards it: Hudson Architects and Norfolk Building Co.

 Norfolk Arts Award finalist 2017

-The gallery was one of nine finalists for the Eastern Daily Press and Norwich Hostry Festival Arts Award 2017.
+At the end of its first year, the gallery was one of nine finalists for the Eastern Daily Press and Norwich Hostry Festival Norfolk Arts Award.
 There were 3 categories: large organisations, individuals and small arts organisations.
-The gallery was one of three small organisations on the final shortlist for the People’s Choice, awarded as a result of a public vote, the other two being Norwich Puppet Theatre and Lost in Translation Circus.
-Lost in Translation Circus in Norwich was the ultimate winner http://litcircus.com/ announced at a gala ceremony on October 20 as part of the Norwich Hostry Festival.
+The gallery was one of three small organisations on the final shortlist for The People’s Choice Award.
+The other two candidates were Norwich Puppet Theatre, and Lost in Translation Circus.
+The ultimate and very worthy winner was Lost in Translation Circus in Norwich, also an organisation at the end of its first year. http://litcircus.com/ .

 See here for further information: http://www.edp24.co.uk/going-out/edp-people-s-choice-awards-finalists-are-revealed-1-5203405